Squirrel Girl: Fictional character biography

 Squirrel Girl later becomes a member of the U.S.Avengers.
 She later receives a wealthy benefactor in Melissa Morbeck, a woman who can talk to animals who gives Doreen a new "flying squirrel" suit.
 Morbeck is quickly revealed to be a supervillain, however, who uses technology to exert sadistic control over animals and unleashes an army of insects and wild animals on the city, disguising one of her animal minions as Doctor Doom.
 While Squirrel Girl, Chipmunk Hunk, and Koi Boi subdue the animal army, Nancy and Mary set off an electromagnetic pulse to disable Morbeck's control over the animals, leading to her arrest.
 Later stories see Squirrel Girl traveling to the Savage Land and outer space, where she clashes with Loki, Drax the Destroyer, and the Silver Surfer.
 After she returns home, a clash with a small-time livestreaming criminal inadvertently sends Doreen and Nancy into hypertime; the two girls quickly age into elderly women and become close as they find common interests.
-They eventually devise a means of reversing time, so they revert back into teenagers and forget their lives together, but Doreen finds a note written by her future self to preserve the memory of the happiness they shared.
+They eventually devise a means of reversing time, so they revert to teenagers and forget their lives together, but Doreen finds a note written by her future self to preserve the memory of the happiness they shared.

 While visiting Allene in the Negative Zone, Squirrel Girl is summoned by Loki to help fight the Frost Giants in the War of the Realms.
 There she once again encounters Ratatoskr, with whom she clashes yet eventually forms an unlikely, if uneasy, alliance.
-Afterwards, Melissa Morbeck returns with an alliance of supervillains (including Doctor Doom, MODOK Superior, Leader, and Whiplash) to enact revenge on Squirrel Girl - kidnapping Brain Drain, stealing Iron Man's armor, attacking Doreen's apartment, and finally publicly leaking her secret identity.
+Afterwards, Melissa Morbeck returns with an alliance of supervillains (including Doctor Doom, MODOK Superior, Leader, and Whiplash) to enact revenge on Squirrel Girl – kidnapping Brain Drain, stealing Iron Man's armor, attacking Doreen's apartment, and finally publicly leaking her secret identity.
 Several heroes and villains from across the Marvel universe come to Squirrel Girl's aid, including Kraven the Hunter, Ratatoskr, Rhino, Mole Man, Tony Stark, and eventually Galactus, who uses the Power Cosmic to teleport away Morbeck and her allies and return Stark his armor.
 Afterwards, Stark publicly broadcasts a video which celebrates Squirrel Girl's various achievements.

 In the aftermath of the attack on her apartment and her leaked secret identity, Squirrel Girl briefly retires from active heroism and instead starts hosting an AM broadcast call-in show called "The Unbeatable Squirrel Girl Radio Show", where she answers questions regarding what it's like to be a superhero.
 She's joined by her friends Tippy-Toe, Nancy Whitehead, Koi Boi, Chipmunk Hunk, and Brain Drain.